 National Residential – Online Bidding & Buying Process Explained

-Successful buyers are required to pay a small holding deposit of 1% (minimum £1000) of the purchase price to secure a property.
+Successful buyers are required to pay a small holding deposit of 2% (minimum £5000) of the purchase price to secure a property together with any buyer’s fee which will be clearly listed in the property details where any exist.
 We therefore strongly advise that you carry out market research and due diligence on any property before you bid.

-Our experienced sales team and local estate agents will help answer any questions you may have.
+Our experienced sales team and local estate agents will help answer any questions you may have – simply phone us on 01244 341066 (Mobile Friendly) or 0800 6123694 (freephone from landlines) or use our Buyers Registration form and we will call you back.

-Once you have completed your registration process, you are allocated to the property you are interested in buying and are now able to book a viewing.
+Once you have registered as buyer, you are able to book a viewing.
 We instruct local estate agents to help us conduct viewings, mainly through open days held during the week and at weekends, and you will be invited to attend one of these.

 Confirmation of your viewing appointment will be sent to you by SMS text.